 Hair Growth 8 Months After Hair Transplant

 Between the 4-month and 8-month mark, the hair will begin to grow at a higher density than had previously been seen.
 Some hair will lack pigmentation and appear brittle, but the structure of the hair will successively enhance in terms of pigmentation and strength from thereon.

 How Fast Does Hair Grow – 12 Months After

 Once past the eight-month mark, hair growth will become more prominent, and the rate of growth will also increase.
 After the one year mark, no further drastic changes will occur.
 By then you will finally see the final results of the surgery.
 Minor adjustments might continue to happen after this by a few months.

-The hair growth timeline after hair transplantation is very simple.
+The hair growth timeline after hair transplantation in Turkey is very simple.
 During the first two weeks, the transplanted hair will begin to shed.
 However, this is not a cause for worry.
 Regrowth will start shortly after and might cause folliculitis around the four-month mark.
 That too will fade away with time, and instead, brittle un-pigmented hair will replace them after four months of the surgery.
 The hair will begin to gradually strengthen and darken in color until around eight months post-surgery.
 It is also at about eight months that the final hair growth pattern becomes apparent to the patient.
 By 12 months all significant changes will stop, and the final result should be a head full of hair.

 With this post we are nearing the end of this series, we will close off this chapter with a post talking about complementary treatments to a hair transplant.